claimvantage/sfdx-jenkins-shared-library/README.md

 ### buildPackagePipeline

-This is a [ready-made pipeline](https://github.com/claimvantage/sfdx-jenkins-shared-library/tree/master/vars/buildPackagePipeline.groovy) - **recommended** that you start with this - that runs these stages using both the steps listed in [Steps](#steps) section below and standard steps:
+This is a [ready-made pipeline](https://github.com/claimvantage/sfdx-jenkins-shared-library/tree/master/vars/buildPackagePipeline.groovy) - **recommended** that you start with this - that runs these stages using both the steps listed in the [Steps](#steps) section below and standard steps:

 ```
 stage("help") {...}                     // Only run if help or helps beans are defined